budlabs/i3ass/README.md

 ### [i3list]

+Added ABW and TBW keys to output, with active/target windows border width.

 Fixed issue where wrong workspace ID was reported on empty workspaces.
 Also if workspace is empty now container/window info will NOT get printed.